scalacenter/course-management-tools/README.md

    - `git init`
 - ... and start hacking!

-### Course master set-up
+### Course main set-up

-A course master repository is a multi-project sbt build that needs to adhere to a few conventions:
+A course main repository is a multi-project sbt build that needs to adhere to a few conventions:

 - Each exercise is an sbt project who's name has to start with `exercise_[0-9][0-9][0-9]` followed by a description of the exercise (for example `exercise_001_create_a_class`)
 - There should be an `sbt` project containing *common* code with the exact name `common`
-- The `build.sbt` file in the root folder of the master repository uses a fixed layout described in more detail below
+- The `build.sbt` file in the root folder of the main repository uses a fixed layout described in more detail below
-- There should be a `.sbtopts` file in the root folder of the master repository which sets a number of options that are important when running integration tests.
+- There should be a `.sbtopts` file in the root folder of the main repository which sets a number of options that are important when running integration tests.
 - README files:
 	- There should be a global `README.md` file containing the overall course description for students and a list of `sbt` commands that the user can use to 'navigate' the course.
 	- Each exercise project should have a `README.md` file containing a description of the exercise and 'run', 'test' and 'next step' instructions and should be located at `exercises_xxx_.../src/test/resources`
 	- The `common` project should have a `README.md` file located under `common/src/test/resources`
 	- The `base` project should have a `README.md` file located under `src/test/resources`
 	- Note that the `listExercises` command, available on a _studentified_ repo extracts the exercise descriptions from the exercise project name.
 For example, the exercise project name `exercise_001_create_a_class` generates `1.
 Exercise 1 > Define A Class` in the output of the command.
 - By default, test code is assumed to be located in a `src/test` folder in each exercise folder.
-As of `studentify` version 2.0, this has become configurable by creating a file `.student-settings.conf` in the course master repo with a line that sets the `TestCodeFolders` option.
+As of `studentify` version 2.0, this has become configurable by creating a file `.student-settings.conf` in the course main repo with a line that sets the `TestCodeFolders` option.

-### Course master project structure
+### Course main project structure

-The following diagram depicts structure of a course master with 3 exercises:
+The following diagram depicts structure of a course main with 3 exercises:

 ```
                  base